Canon 1200D vs Fujifilm X-T3

 |Canon G9 X||1-inch||20.0||5472||3648||1080/60p||21.5||12.3||495||63|

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the X-T3 provides a better video resolution than the 1200D.
 It can shoot movie footage at 4K/60p, while the Canon is limited to 1080/30p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the X-T3 has an electronic viewfinder (3690k dots), while the 1200D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the X-T3 offers a wider field of view (100%) than the one in the 1200D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the X-T3 has a higher magnification (0.75x vs 0.50x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1200D and Fujifilm X-T3 along with similar information for a selection of comparators.

 One difference between the cameras concerns the presence of an on-board flash.
 The 1200D has one, while the X-T3 does not.
 While the built-in flash of the 1200D is not very powerful, it can at times be useful as a fill-in light.